monarch-initiative/oai-plugin-evals/README.md

 Evaluations for the Monarch OpenAI Plugin/Monarch Assistant against benchmarks.
 Work in progress: set OPENAI_API_KEY in `.env`, and run `make`.
 Currently only tests the disease -> gene association test from the GeneTuring benchmark, using an automated evaluation of agent answers provided by a `DiseaseGenesEvalAgent`.

-Current early test evaluations are in the [results](https://raw.githubusercontent.com/monarch-initiative/oai-plugin-evals/main/src/oai_plugin_evals/results/) folder, browse with your favorite JSON-friendly viewer.
+Results are in the [results](https://github.com/monarch-initiative/oai-plugin-evals/tree/main/results) folder, browse with your favorite JSON-friendly viewer.

 # Acknowledgements